 AI and machine learning unmask previously-hidden workforce data to make people-centric decisions.

-According to The Workforce Institute’s predictions, AI and machine learning will seamless integrate in to the day to day management practices and reveal the unused data that organization have been collecting for years.
+According to The Workforce Institute’s predictions, AI and machine learning will seamlessly integrate into the day to day management practices and reveal the unused data that the organization has been collecting for years.